IntegratedAlarmSystem-Group/integration-tools/docs/OPERATIONS_MANUAL.md

 The system has 4 available sounds, one for each priority level.

 Each alarm should be configured to trigger these sounds, when its value change from *clear* to *set*.
+The related sound will stop automatically after few moments.

+Only for the top most priority alarms (*critical*) the sound persists until the user *acknowledge* the alarm.
+The *acknowledgment* action is described in the next section.

 ## Actions